 Easy

-“Bagels are all about technique,” explains Raffa, “which is a two-step process.
+“Bagels are all about technique,” explains Raffa, “a two-step process.
 First, boil the dough to set the crust, which prevents the dough from rising too much.
-You can’t skip this step, but it’s easy—it’s just like boiling ravioli.
-Then bake the bagels for a nice golden crust.
+You can’t skip this step, but it’s easy—like boiling ravioli.
+Then, bake the bagels for a nice golden crust.
 For timing, you can break up the process over two days.
 Make the dough on Saturday evening and allow it to rise overnight.
-On Sunday morning, shape, boil and bake.”
+On Sunday morning, shape, boil, and bake.”

 Ingredients